pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 export default Header;
 ```

-So, now let's head back to browser to check everything is working properly or not?
+So, now let's head back to the browser to check everything is working properly or not?

 > Action: Open (https://localhost:5173) and test.